 NRC's head office is located in Oslo.
 From here, we coordinate NRC's activities all over the world.
 Oslo is also home base for NRC's expert deployment NORCAP, which annually send out hundreds of Norwegian and international experts on missions worldwide for the UN and other organisations.

 Our office in Geneva is a centre of excellence when it comes to providing humanitarian policy and advocacy to the international community.
 Using their direct operational experience and legal background, our teams work to influence decision-makers in Geneva and New York.

 NRC's Internal Displacement Monitoring Centre (IDMC) is also based in our Geneva office.
 IDMC is the leading source of information and analysis on internal displacement worldwide.

 Since 2005, our office in Brussels has worked to influence EU institutions and networks based in the Belgian capital to increase our project financing from the EU.
 Read more about our representation office in Brussels.

-In 2016, we opened our newest office in Washington, DC.
+In 2016, we opened our office in Washington, DC.
 Our NRC USA office works on engaging with American donors and actors, to tap into funding opportunities and establish a presence in the United States.
 Read more about our representation office in Washington, DC.

 The NRC Flüchtlingshilfe office has two primary functions: raising money for NRC's overseas programmes that meet the needs of conflict-affected refugees and internally displaced people and providing humanitarian policy advice to the German donors, parliamentary committees, and peer non-governmental organizations.
 Read more about our office in Berlin.

-In 2016 NRC established a representation in London.
+In 2020, the Norwegian Refugee Council established a UK representation office in London.